 Have you been demoted at work?
 If you believe that your demotion was unfair, your next question might be, “What can I do about it?”
 Unfortunately, your options for handling a wrongful demotion may be limited.
 Here’s what you need to know.

 When Can Employees Be Demoted?

-In some circumstances, you may be protected by a bargaining agreement or employment contract which provide protection for employees.
+In some circumstances, you may be protected by a bargaining agreement or employment contract which provides protection for employees.
 Also, there are legal protections that cover wrongful demotions.

 Which Employees Are Protected

 Workers with employment contracts that stipulate work roles and job protections may be insulated against certain demotions may have recourse to appeal a demotion.